Old Wives Lake: History

 Teepee rings and other artifacts discovered near Old Wives Lake attest to a First Nations presence in the area long predating their contact with Europeans.
 With the arrival of European settlers, ranchers and homesteaders occupied the area surrounding the lake.
 Until hunting was prohibited in the Old Wives Lake bird sanctuary, duck hunters gathered at the lake in the autumn to hunt the plentiful wild ducks and geese.
 During World War II a bombing and gunnery air training school established under the British Commonwealth Air Training Plan operated near the lake's shoreline, three miles east of Mossbank.
 Throughout the war, part of the lake and its surroundings were incorporated into a 23-mile bombing range used by trainee pilots.
 For some decades in the 20th century, especially during the 1950s and 1960s, sodium sulfate was harvested from the lake by diverting water into nearby Frederick Lake for evaporation.
 The sodium sulfate plant operated until 1977.
 In 1975, two Canadian Forces military training aircraft were involved in a mid-air collision over the lake which caused one of the aircraft to crash into it.
-The two pilots in this aircraft were able to parachute out and inflate emergency rubber dinghies enabling them to remain afloat until their rescue by a helicopter based out of CFB Moose Jaw.
+The two pilots in this aircraft parachuted down and inflated emergency rubber dinghies enabling them to remain afloat until their rescue by a helicopter based out of CFB Moose Jaw.

-Drought conditions caused the lake to dry up completely in 1937, and 1988.
+Drought conditions caused the lake to dry up completely in 1937 and 1988.
 In certain years, including 1951, 1959, 1980 and 1997, large numbers of ducks were found dead at the lake due to outbreaks of botulism.